apache/spark/docs/submitting-applications.md

 * `application-jar`: Path to a bundled jar including your application and all dependencies.
 The URL must be globally visible inside of your cluster, for instance, an `hdfs://` path or a `file://` path that is present on all nodes.
 * `application-arguments`: Arguments passed to the main method of your main class, if any

-*In general, if you are hosting your own cluster, `cluster` mode provides little benefit over its alternative.
-The main use case for `cluster` mode is when the machine that launches the application is far from the worker machines, in which case the communication between the driver and the executors suffers from high network latency.
-Note that `cluster` mode is currently not supported for standalone clusters, Mesos clusters, and python applications.
+*A common deployment strategy is to submit your application from a gateway machine that is physically co-located with your worker machines (e.g. Master node in a standalone EC2 cluster).

-In `client` mode, on the other hand, the driver is launched directly within the client `spark-submit` process, with the input and output of the application attached to the console.
+In this setup, `client` mode is appropriate.
+In `client` mode, the driver is launched directly within the client `spark-submit` process, with the input and output of the application attached to the console.
 Thus, this mode is especially suitable for applications that involve the REPL (e.g. Spark shell).

+Alternatively, if your application is submitted from a machine far from the worker machines (e.g. locally on your laptop), it is common to use `cluster` mode to minimize network latency between the drivers and the executors.
+Note that `cluster` mode is currently not supported for standalone clusters, Mesos clusters, or python applications.

 For Python applications, simply pass a `.py` file in the place of `<application-jar>` instead of a JAR, and add Python `.zip`, `.egg` or `.py` files to the search path with `--py-files`.